Can Salvage Cars Be Insured

 There’s a lot to love about a salvage car.
-They’re inexpensive to purchase, especially since the primary source of salvage vehicles is through online and in-person car auctions that are open to the public and everyone can view available lots, for example, insured auto auction.
+They’re inexpensive to purchase, especially since the primary source of salvage vehicles is through online and in-person car auctions that are open to the public and everyone can view available lots, for example, insured auto auctions.
 This makes it easy to pay pennies on the dollar for all sorts of salvage cars.

 Of course, these advantages don’t come without drawbacks.
 Salvage cars have been classified as salvage, after all.

-While the definition of salvage may differ slightly from one state to another, for the most part it means that the vehicle has been in some sort of accident where it’s sustained so much damage that it’s just not cost-effective to repair.
-As a result, the original car owner’s insurance company wrote the car off instead – “totaled” it – manager cut a check to the owner, and hauled off the broken-down car to be sold off at auction.
+While the definition of salvage may differ slightly from one state to another, for the most part, it means that the vehicle has been in some sort of accident where it’s sustained so much damage that it’s just not cost-effective to repair.
+As a result, the original car owner’s insurance company wrote the car off instead – “totaled” it – the manager cut a check to the owner, and hauled off the broken-down car to be sold off at auction.

 Yes, Salvage Cars Are Insurable

 Many people may deride the idea of buying a salvage car with an eye towards restoring it, remarking that it will be “impossible” to insure the vehicle once you’re done.

 While there is a grain of truth in what they’re saying – it is, after all, impossible to insure a salvage vehicle before its restoration.
 Once you satisfy your state’s requirements for re-classifying your salvage car as a rebuilt or reconstructed one.
 It’s not only possible to get your rebuilt salvage car insurance, but it’s a legal requirement.

 Each state requires a different minimum amount of insurance to keep on any car you register in your name.
 And that you’ll be driving.
 In general, it’s a requirement to keep what we refer to as a “PLPD” cover.
 Or Personal Liability and Property Damage insurance, before you can drive your car legally.